-Junior students will learn traditional goju ryu karate techniques such as striking, receiving, kicking and taijutsu (body method) techniques including breakfalling and basic methods of seizing and controlling.
-This involves learning both formalised karate techniques and kata, as well as more readily applied methods for self defence.
+Beginner students will learn traditional goju ryu karate techniques such as striking, receiving, kicking and taijutsu (body method) techniques including breakfalling and basic methods of seizing and controlling.
+This will include learning both formalised karate techniques and kata, as well as more readily applied methods for self defence.

-Senior students will learn to apply these techniques in more practical ways such as semi-free fighting, including practice of methods to impact, lock joints, clinch, off-balance (takedown, trip, sweep, or throw), pin (ground control) and strangle (air or blood flow).
+As students become more advanced, they also learn to apply these techniques in more practical ways such as semi-free fighting, including practice of methods to impact, lock joints, clinch, off-balance (takedown, trip, sweep, or throw), pin (ground control) and strangle (air or blood flow).
 This still involves learning formalised karate kata, though the focus is toward realistic application of techniques.
 By nature, our training develops competence in both standing and ground-based application.
-Senior students must be effective in the methods they practice.
+We aim to ensure our that advanced students are naturally effective in the methods they practice.

 We practice kobudo, primarily focussing on hishigijutsu (crushing method) with the unique hassun hishigi (24cm oak version).
 The hassun hishigi is used in limited striking techniques, but most often bone pressure techniques, particularly on nerves around the wrists and elbows, with the purpose of controlling opponents.
 Our tanbojutsu training follows similar principles, though due to its size (39cm oak version) the tanbo is also more suited for striking, thrusting and interception techniques.